ukirill/wlppr/README.md

 # WLPPR-GO

-Wlppr is windows app switching random wallpapers on your desktop from different sources.
+Wlppr is windows app switching random wallpapers on your desktop using different sources.

 Usage:

 1. Run
 2. Use system tray icon to update or switch
-3. Or wait 2 hours, wallpaper gonna be changed by timeout.
+3. Or wait for 2 hours, wallpaper is gonna be changed by timeout.

 Build: `go build -ldflags -H=windowsgui`